rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

   - **Approve using:** FCP
   - Open a PR and follow the [stabilization guide][stabilization_guide].
 The assigned reviewer will check that the stabilization guide has been followed, review the code and start an FCP
+- Extending the behavior of a stable flag
+  - **Propose using:** MCP
+  - **Approve using:** Seconding
+  - Describe the rationale for extending the behavior of the flag.
+Once discussion has concluded, a team member may second the proposal

 ### Attributes